Verkada Announces Security Camera Donation Program to Help Combat AAPI Hate

 SAN MATEO, Calif., Sept.
-30, 2021 /PRNewswire/ -- Verkada Inc., a leader in cloud-based enterprise physical security, today announced a program to donate Verkada security cameras and software licenses to AAPI-owned organizations and businesses that are seeking enhanced protection following a troubling increase in anti-Asian discrimination and acts of hate.
+30, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Verkada Inc., a leader in cloud-based enterprise physical security, today announced a program to donate Verkada security cameras and software licenses to AAPI-owned organizations and businesses that are seeking enhanced protection following a troubling increase in anti-Asian discrimination and acts of hate.

 Verkada employees are spearheading the initiative to donate up to $100,000 in security cameras and software to Asian American and Pacific Islander-owned businesses as part of Verkada's mission of protecting people, assets and privacy.